5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 3. John Hancock Center

 The 100-story skyscraper of the Windy City has introduced this new attraction for its guests.
-People visiting the 360-degree observation deck above the 94th floor can upgrade their tickets to enjoy bungee jumping from there.
+People visiting the 360-degree observation deck on the 94th floor can upgrade their tickets to bungee jump from there.

-Adventure lovers need to sign off a disclaimer and pay a hundred dollars to jump off headfirst onto the street.
+Adventure lovers need to sign a disclaimer and pay $100 to jump headfirst onto the street.
 It seems like an incredible stunt for adrenaline junkies.

 Address: 875 N Michigan Ave, Chicago, IL 60611, United States.

-Cost: The entry fees to the building for adults are $20 per person and $13 for children between 3 and 11 years old.
+Cost: The entry fee to the building for adults is $20 per person, and for children ages 3-11, it is $13.
 Additional charges are applicable for bungee jumping and double visits within 48 hours.

 4. Willis Tower Bungee Jump